matterandvoid-space/subscriptions/README.md

 bb dev
 ```

-Open the shadow-cljs inspector page and open the page that hosts the tests.
+Open the shadow-cljs builds page and then open the page that hosts the tests.